ZacharyGeurts/AMOURANTHRTX/README.md

 Yo ho, I believe we also have an issue or few in the main.cpp.
 Weigh anchor and we sail The Main again...
 You'll See.

+Interesting enough, you can check a different file, everytime you poop.

 This is your headstart.
 If you do not want to take it, you do not have to.
 Honestly, you guys should rob me of it and stick a Consortium on it to give it an "it's done" sticker and I can download it from archive.org.